OPS-E2E-PPE/VBA-Docs/Language/Reference/User-Interface-Help/show-method.md

 > [!NOTE]
 > In Microsoft Office 97, if a **UserForm** is set to display as modeless, it causes a run-time error; Office 97 **UserForms** are always modal.

 When a **UserForm** is modeless, subsequent code is executed as it is encountered.
-Modeless forms do not appear in the task bar and are not in the window tab order.
+Modeless forms don't appear in the task bar and are not in the window tab order.

 > [!NOTE]
 > You may lose data associated with a modeless **UserForm** if you make a change to the **UserForm** project that causes it to recompile, for example, removing a code module.